 You may not be able to easily guess this, but cycling is an exercise that’s easy on the joints.
 It’s also recommended to lower the risk of heart attacks, lower high blood pressure, and help your overall mood.

 If you want to support your back more or are having any neck and shoulder pain, consider using a stationary recumbent bicycle.
 These cycles are often a hit because you sit normally, with your back supported, and the pedals and handlebars are in front of you.

 It seems like more and more states are investing in bike trails as another way to conserve land.
 So, strap on your helmet and get ready to take in some beautiful scenery and fresh air.
 Check out Trail Link for bike trails in your area.

 A common ailment among people of all ages is back problems.
 Well, guess what can help?
 A strong core.
 And nothing focuses on your core like Pilates.

 Pilates is the art of using controlled movements that condition the body by creating long lean muscles without the bulk.
 Strengthen, lengthen, and tone all core and stabilization areas while increasing flexibility, range of motion, and perfecting posture.
 Best of all, pilates is an adaptable exercise which can be adjusted to accommodate people of all fitness levels.

-See what classes are happening in your location tonight by clicking here.
+See what classes are happening near you tonight by clicking here.
 Or, bring a friend and get started today with a FREE PASS: